madoublet/respond/README.md

 Our current version is 2.2.

-See whats new in the Ocutober 2013 update:  http://respondcms.com/update/october-2013
+See whats new in the October 2013 update:  http://respondcms.com/update/october-2013